gretamagkekse/movie-cloud-project/docs/user-stories/story_03.md

 #Story 03

-As a user, I want to comment on a module to share my opinion
+As a user, I want to comment on a module to share my opinion.